The Best Supplements for Powerlifters

 Written by the Boostcamp staff

-When it comes to powerlifting, things like diet and supplementation are just as important for your progression as a workout program.
-You see a lot of supplementation in sports like bodybuilding, and although most powerlifters are not focusing as heavily on their aesthetic, supplementation can still have a massive impact on injury prevention, recovery, strength, power, and even things like boosting libido, but that is not the topic of today's discussion.
-So, what exactly are the best supplements for powerlifting?
+When it comes to powerlifting, things like diet and supplementation are just as important for your progression as a proper workout program.
+You see a lot of supplementation in sports like bodybuilding, and although most powerlifters are not focusing as heavily on their aesthetics, supplementation can still have a massive impact on injury prevention, recovery, strength, power, endurance, and even things like boosting libido, but that is not the topic of today's discussion.
+So, what exactly are the best supplements for strength training and powerlifting?

 Look Out for Banned Supplements

 Before you start scouring the shelves for every supplement you can find that will make you stronger, you have to be very careful and look into these things, specifically if you are a competitive powerlifter.
-Many competitive powerlifting federations are going to be tested, and the list of banned substances changes every year, so you have to make sure that the supplements you are taking are accepted in these federations.
+Many competitive powerlifting federations are going to be tested, and the list of banned substances changes every year, meaning it is not just steroids that are banned, so you have to make sure that the supplements you are taking are accepted in these federations.

 The reputation of a supplement company also plays a huge role, as there have been a few of them that have gotten in trouble for contaminated supplements.
 For example, SARMs have been found in certain products of certain companies, ones that were said to be “banned substance tested”, so this is something you are going to want to look out for when supplement shopping.
 One way to stay protected from instances like these are to look for companies that have their products third-party tested.